Post-Offer Employment Testing

 Designing the Protocol

-- How to plan a POET based on the physical demands of the essential functions of the job
+- How to plan a POET (post-offer employment test) based on the physical and cognitive demands of the essential functions of the job

 - The practical and financial aspects of POET – implementation, time invested, documentation and cost